How to list loaded kernel modules in Linux

 ##### snipped #####

-The first column is the module name, Size is the module footprint in bytes, and Used by shows the current reference count followed by dependent module names when the kernel reports them.
+The first column is the module name.
+Size is the module footprint in bytes, and Used by begins with the current reference count.

-2. Read the raw kernel records from /proc/modules when you need the data behind the formatted lsmod view.
+2. Read /proc/modules when you need the raw records behind lsmod.

 $ cat /proc/modules